Democratic Primary Runoff – May 24, 2022

-Use our polling place lookup tool above to find your closest polling place!
-(It will be available right around the start of early voting.)
+Use our polling place lookup tool to find your closest polling place!
+(It will be available at the top of this page right around the start of early voting.)
 We recommend finding a place to vote a day or two before you plan to go.
 Polling place information may not be published until closer to the election.

 Please call 844-TX-VOTES if you need help finding where to go vote.

 Someone told me I’m not able to vote.